rexetorize/AntiChess-react/README.md

 # A live version of the project is available on
 https://antichess.netlify.app/

+#To run it locally
+I. clone the repo.
+II. go to the project directory
+III.
+Open cmd in the directory and type npm install dependencies.
+IV. run npm start

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).